Simplifying configuration management with Configuration as Code

 Merits and Demerits of Configuration as Code:

 Before you adopt configuration as code, I feel you must know its pros and cons.
-To make it a little simple for you, I am listing down some of the significant pros along with cons of CaC, kindly have a look at it.
+To make it a little simple for you, I am listing down some of the significant pros along with the cons of CaC.

 Pros of CaC: